-Commanders and Managers are responsible for:

-- ☐ Ensuring persons under their command are aware of their obligations and any contravention of this policy is addressed in consultation with the Control Owner or Control Implementer and the BM; - Implementation of access control measures in accordance with the Physical Security Zone methodology; - Off boarding including following the governance measures to return DCACs when no longer required; and - Monitoring the security attitudes and behaviours of their Security Cleared and Uncleared staff and reporting any changes to AGSVA.
+- 121. Commanders and Managers are responsible for: - a. ensuring persons under their command are aware of their obligations and any contravention of this policy is addressed in consultation with the Control Owner or Control Implementer and the BM; - b. implementation of access control measures in accordance with the Physical Security Zone methodology; - c. off boarding including following the governance measures to return DCACs when no longer required; and - d. monitoring the security attitudes and behaviours of their Security Cleared and Uncleared staff and reporting any changes to AGSVA.